-We now spend part of our time in the UK with Simone, who lives in West Sussex with her husband and two young sons.
-That's me with my oldest UK grandson at Worthing, which is a beachside town just along the coast from Brighton.
+We now spend part of our time in the UK with Simone, who lives in West Sussex with her husband and three young children.
+That's me with my oldest UK grandson at Worthing, a beachside town just along the coast from Brighton.
 We had fish and chips for lunch.

 My fiction work includes two published novels, both literary suspense, and a collection of short stories.

 The second is a family medical history diary in which you can keep a record of everything of a medical nature that happens in your family.

 My first novel, Automaton, won the Australian Fast Books Prize for Best Fiction in 2003.
 It was also nominated by Sisters In Crime for the 2004 Davitt Award, which is for the best Australian female crime fiction for the year.
 The story was inspired by my five years working with the Commonwealth Court Reporting Service in Canberra during which I spent many a day in the Supreme Court recording the agonies of those unfortunate enough to be in the dock and their families, who would watch and usually suffer in silence.
 The photo shows me at the award presentation with the ABC's Peter Ross, who was the judge.

 Automaton, with a new cover, was re-released in October 2011.

 My second novel, Imbroglio, is literary espionage suspense.
 It was released in October 2011.

 In mid-2011 Simone mentioned that she was preparing to publish two journals for the home (click here to see them).
 It prompted John to say that ever since the children were small he had thought that a journal in which you could record all of your family's medical history would be really useful.
 After recovering from my surprise that it had taken him so many years to mention it I decided to publish Family medical history.
 It's a departure from my novels, but one I hope will be enthusiastically received.